 It’s the 3rd largest state in the country boasting 155, 973 square miles, within the state of California there are several climates and temperature zones.
 Redwood National Forest in Northern California is also one of the only regions in the United States where old-growth temperate rainforests exist.
 There are many types of birds that live in the state, including a large variety of common and rare owls.
 Keep reading to learn all about the 14 species of owls in California, some pictures to identify them, and some helpful tips for how to find them.

-Species of Owls in Washington State
+Species of Owls in California

 The 14 species of owls found in California are the Barn Owl, Flammulated Owl, Western Screech-owl, Great Horned Owl, Snowy Owl, Northern Pygmy-owl, Elf Owl, Burrowing Owl, Spotted Owl, Barred Owl, Great Gray Owl, Long-eared owl, Short-eared Owl, and the Northern Saw-whet Owl.